 Megan joined Alexandra House in 2015.
 She is currently supervising staff members who provide legal advocacy and youth services.
 Megan began her work in the anti-sexual assault and anti-domestic violence fields as a volunteer for Central MN Sexual Assault Center.
 From there she worked at The Sexual Violence Center, which served Hennepin, Scott, and Carver counties, and most recently at The Aurora Center for Advocacy & Education at The University of MN.
 Megan’s passions include; prevention, leadership, and social justice and her hope is to be an ally and accomplice to all survivors.

-Jenny Green, Housing and Supportive Services Director
+Jenny Green, Director of Housing and Supportive Services

 Jenny began her work with Alexandra House, Inc. in 1991 after graduating with a Bachelor of Arts degree in Psychology from the University of Minnesota.
-She has served in various roles at Alexandra House, and has been serving as the Housing and Supportive Services Director since 2001.
+She has served in various roles at Alexandra House and has been serving as the Housing and Supportive Services Director since 2001.
 During her tenure, Jenny served in a number of capacities, from providing advocacy to youth residing in the emergency shelter to supervising shelter staff, before becoming the Housing and Supportive Services Director in 2001.
 She oversees the emergency shelter, follow-up services, support groups, and aging services.
-With a commitment and passion for helping families sustain a life without violence, Jenny has been instrumental in obtaining funding that assist homeless families who have been victims of domestic violence obtain permanent housing.
+With a commitment and passion for helping families sustain a life without violence, Jenny has been instrumental in obtaining funding that assists homeless families who have been victims of domestic violence to obtain permanent housing.
 Jenny is an active member of numerous committees that address homelessness, both at a county and statewide level including Heading Home Anoka, Anoka County FHPAP Advisory Committee, and the Minnesota Coalition for the Homeless.

-Sue Redmond, Program Development Director
+Sue Redmond, Director of Program Development

 Sue has worked on behalf of victims/survivors of domestic and sexual violence for nearly 25 years.
 A graduate of the College of St. Catherine with a degree in Social Work, she has extensive experience in project management, program development, grant writing, and multidisciplinary collaboration.
-She was integrally involved in developing the capacity, programming, and infrastructure that supported Alexandra House’s shift from a stand-alone domestic violence to a dual domestic and sexual violence organization in 2009.
+She was integrally involved in developing the capacity, programming, and infrastructure that supported Alexandra House’s shift from stand-alone domestic violence to a dual domestic and sexual violence organization in 2009.
 She has served on numerous committees, task forces, and councils and currently serves as a member of the Anoka County Children and Family Council.